metagenlab/chlamdb/docs/tutorial/website.rst

     **Figure 3:** Orthogroups comparison overview.

-2.:Venn diagram: select a maximum of 6 genomes to visualise the distribution of their Orthologs.
+2. Venn diagram: select a maximum of 6 genomes to visualise the distribution of their Orthologs.
 Easy representation to visualise similarity or dissimilarity in Orthogroups between a few genomes.
-3.:Compare Orthogroup sie: Visualise the number of entries of each Orthogroup in commong between a selected set of genomes.
+3. Compare Orthogroup sie: Visualise the number of entries of each Orthogroup in commong between a selected set of genomes.
 This representation higliths which orthogroups are enriched or poorly represented in the genomes of interest.
-4.:Whole proteome heatmaps: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
+4. Whole proteome heatmaps: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
 Discover which Orthogroups are widely scared by a subset of interest and which genome differentiate from the others.

 .. figure:: ../img/Ort_venSize_heat.svg
     :figclass: align-center